jaguar754/instabot.py/ISSUE_TEMPLATE.md

-Fill all requirements before sending issues.
-Or all issues will be closed without reading.
+Fill in all requirements *before* submitting an issue.
+If you fail to do so, we will close the ticket.

+- [x] This is a checked box.
-- [ ] Searched and checked other issues about my problem
+- [ ] Checked other issues for the same problem.
+- [ ] Uploaded the error.log (if applicable).

+## Hosting
+- [ ] Are you hosting the bot on a VPS or other Cloud hosting?
-- [ ] If have errors.log file and i did upload it
+- [ ] If so, have you tried running the code on your local machine?

 Check One :
 - [ ] Bug
-- [ ] Feature
+- [ ] Feature Request
-- [ ] Need Help
+- [ ] Technical Help

-## What OS ?
+- [ ] Other

+## Which OS? (include version)
-MAC / Windows / Linux(detail) / Android
+MAC / Windows / Linux / Android

-## Python Version ?
+## Python Version?
-2x / 3x
-## Is it VPS ?
-Yes / No
-### VPS: Is the vps far far away ?
-Another Country ?
-Yes / No
+2 / 3
-- [ ] VPS: Tried the same code via my local pc

-## What is your python knowledge vote 0/10

-## Traceback error logs
+## Description